Confused by Estate Planning Documents? Here’s a Primer to Help

 The will must be validated through a public process known as probate.
 Probate transfers the estate of a decedent via an appointed executor or personal representative to the estate’s beneficiaries once all assets are identified and gathered and any debts are settled.
 The timeline and costs vary by state.
 Probate is overseen by the jurisdiction where the deceased was domiciled and/or where the subject property is located.
 This can be especially burdensome when real property is owned across numerous states and not held in trust.

-A trust is created to control and oversee administration of trust assets.
+A trust is a legal vehicle that allows someone to specify how their property will be held and distributed for the financial benefit of another.
+Trusts can be structured to take effect before or after death.
 Trusts are designated as either revocable or irrevocable.
 (A testamentary trust is a separate category – a provision of a will creating a trust with its own set of provisions and terms to manage the assets of the deceased.)

 A trust typically involves at least three parties.
 The grantor/settlor is the creator of the trust.
-The trustee – often the grantor to start for revocable trusts – is named to carry out and oversee the trust’s terms including administrative and investment powers; successors are named in the trust to take over in the event of the incapacity or death of the initial trustee.
-The beneficiaries are most commonly spouses, children, friends, family and/or charitable organizations.
+The trustee – often the grantor to start for revocable trusts – is the individual or institution named to carry out and oversee the trust’s terms including administrative and investment powers; successors are named in the trust to take over in the event of the incapacity or death of the initial trustee.
+The beneficiaries are the recipients of the trust income and/or property, and are most commonly spouses, children, family, friends and/or charitable organizations.